Ambassador C. Boyden Gray

 Outside public service, Gray practiced law for 25 years at Wilmer Cutler & Pickering (now WilmerHale), starting in 1968.
 He served as a partner with the firm from 1973 to 1981, and from 1993 to 2005.
 His practice focused on regulatory matters, including environmental issues, biotechnology, trade, clean air, and risk management.

 Gray also helped develop the Business Roundtable, serving as its first counsel, and helped create the Committee for Justice, a non-profit dedicated to screening judicial and other presidential nominees.
 He has served on several boards of directors or trustees, including for the Atlantic Council, FreedomWorks, Reason Foundation, The European Institute, and the Calvin Coolidge Presidential Foundation.

 Gray is a generous supporter of educational causes, ranging from the Bishop Walker School for Boys, to the Gray professorships at the UNC Law School and the Harvard School of Public Health, to the battle for charter schools and school choice in Washington, DC.
 He is a former adjunct professor at NYU Law School, and he founded the C. Boyden Gray Center for the Study of the Administrative State at George Mason’s Antonin Scalia Law School.

-Mr. Gray earned his A.B. magna cum laude from Harvard, where he was an editor of the Crimson, and his J.D. with high honors from the University of North Carolina at Chapel Hill, where he was editor-in-chief of the Law Review.
-Mr. Gray served in the United States Marine Corps Reserves, and after law school, he clerked for Earl Warren, Chief Justice of the United States Supreme Court.
+Gray was born in Winston-Salem, North Carolina in 1943.
+He graduated magna cum laude from Harvard College, where he was a regular contributor to the Crimson, and with high honors from the University of North Carolina Law School, where he was editor-in-chief of the North Carolina Law Review.
+He clerked for Chief Justice Earl Warren at the U.S. Supreme Court and served in the United States Marine Corps Reserves.